 Three one-year fellowships are available each year in Vascular and Interventional Radiology (VIR).
-The fellowships are based at Parkland Memorial Hospital and Zale Lipshy University Hospital, both located on the UT Southwestern Medical Center campus.
+The fellowships are based at Parkland Hospital and Zale Lipshy University Hospital, both located on the UT Southwestern Medical Center campus.
 The VIR fellowship program is ACGME-accredited.

 VIR Fellowship Leadership

 The Vascular and Interventional Radiology Fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
 Additional experience is provided in MR angiography and CT angiography diagnostic exams.